kaiser-rpg/KaiserRPG.github.io/_includes/action/maneuver/upper-hand.md

 If you fail the Opposed Skill Check, your opponent has prevented your repositioning and you lose the ability to make your Offensive Roll.
 The opponent can then perform a [@action Counter @], gaining their full Degrees of Success for the Counter bonus.

-Each time you use this maneuver against an opponent, ze gains a `+1` deed bonus to defend against it until two weeks have passed since you last used the maneuver against zir.
+Each time you use this maneuver against an opponent, they gain a `+1` deed bonus to defend against it until two weeks have passed since you last used the maneuver against them.

 This maneuver can only be performed with hand-to-hand attacks.
 You must declare that you will use this maneuver before making your Offensive Roll.